Socrathustra/HttpClientService/README.md

 # HttpClientService
-A very simple abstraction of the HttpClient.
-It's not Flurl, but it's something.
+A very simple abstraction of the HttpClient intended as a code sample/demo.

 ## Purpose
 The primary purpose of this library is to demonstrate some of the abstractions I try to build into my code.
 It shows basic competence around use of HTTP and generics in C#.